 where $\varepsilon_k$ is obtained from the \gls{tke} budget analysis discussed in section \ref{sec:TKE_budget}.
 We consider the two limiting cases, $f=0$ and $f=1$, and, therefore, the enclosed range of possible solutions for $\varepsilon_{u'u'}$ and $\mathcal{S}_{u'u'}$.
 Figure~\ref{fig:upupBudget} shows the resulting budget at different streamwise positions.

 The pressure-strain correlation~$\mathcal{S}_{u'u'}$ is part of the dominant terms.
-Since its role is to redistribute turbulence between the Reynolds stress component, it is a sink for the normal stress in most regions of the wake, except near the ground.
-As the production due to shear of the remaining normal stresses \reynolds{v}{v} and \reynolds{w}{w} is negligible, their most substantial production source is the redistribution from the normal turbulent stress \up{}.
+Since its role is to redistribute turbulence between the Reynolds stress components, it is a sink for the normal stress in most regions of the wake, except near the ground.
+Because the shear production of the other normal stresses $\reynolds{v}{v}$ and $\reynolds{w}{w}$ is negligible, they are primarily sustained by the redistribution of energy from the normal turbulent stress $\up{}$.
 Consequently, the pressure-strain correlation is sometimes referred to as a ``return to isotropy" term \citep[see][among others]{Rotta1951, Sarkar1990, Speziale1991}.